Catch-22s of reservoir computing: Predicting high-dimensional basins with NGRC

 As the height of the pendulum $h$ is increased, the basins do tend to become less fractal-like.
 In \cref{fig:h_dependence}, we vary the value of $h$ and show that NGRC models trained with polynomials fail even for the most regular basins ($h=0.4$).
 On the other hand, NGRC models trained with radial basis functions see their performance improve significantly as the basins become simpler.
 As expected, NGRC models equipped with exact nonlinearity successfully capture the basins for all values of $h$ studied.

-\subsection{Predicting high-dimensional basins with NGRC}
+\section{Predicting high-dimensional basins with NGRC}

 How general are the results presented in \cref{sec:nonlinearity_pendulum}?
-Could the magnetic pendulum system be pathological in some unexpected way, and low-order polynomials suffice as readout nonlinearity for the majority of other dynamical systems of interest?
-To answer this question, we investigate another paradigmatic multistable system---identical Kuramoto oscillators with nearest-neighbor coupling \cite{wiley2006size,delabays2017size,zhang2021basins}:
+Could the magnetic pendulum be pathological in some unexpected way, with low-order polynomials or other generic features sufficing as the readout nonlinearity for most dynamical systems of interest?
+To address this possibility, we investigate another paradigmatic multistable system---identical Kuramoto oscillators with nearest-neighbor coupling \cite{wiley2006size,delabays2017size,zhang2021basins}:

 where we assume a periodic boundary condition, so $\theta_{n+1} = \theta_1$ and $\theta_{0} = \theta_n$.
 Here $n$ is the number of oscillators and hence the dimension of the phase space, and $\theta_i(t) \in [0, 2\pi)$ is the phase of oscillator $i$ at time $t$.